 Directed and produced by Mark Waldrep.
 Presented in 2D and 3D, but the menu doesn't give you a choice of dimensions.
 If your set up is just 2D, it plays as usual.
 If you have a 3D set up, you get 3D.
-If you have a 3D set up but want to see the 2D presentation, you start with 3D, and then switch to 2D.
-On my Oppo BDP 93, I can do this with the "3D" toggle button on the remote control.
+If you have a 3D set up but want to see the 2D presentation, you start with 3D, and then switch to 2D as permitted by your gear.
 (Another way would be to enter the menu, go to video set up, and turn off 3D.)
 We will review this as a 2D disc that everyone can enjoy.

 Our first screenshot shows, from left to right, Joel Link on violin, Bryan Lee on violin, Ruokai Chen on clarinet, Camden Shaw on cello, and Milena Pajaro-van de Stadt on viola playing the the Clarinet Quintet, K. 581:

 A nice portrait of Ruokai: